-What does it mean if the specimen tests positive for influenza A and/or B viruses?
+What does it mean if the specimen tests positive for influenza A, and/or influenza B?

-A positive test result for influenza A virus and/or influenza B virus indicates that RNA from one or both of these viruses was detected, the patient is infected with the virus(es) and is presumed to be contagious.
-Laboratory test results should always be considered in the context of clinical findings and observations and/or epidemiological data in making a final diagnosis.
+A positive test result for influenza A virus, and/or influenza B virus indicates that RNA from one or more of these viruses was detected, the patient is infected with the virus(es) and is presumed to be contagious.
+Laboratory test results should always be considered in the context of clinical findings and observations and epidemiological data in making a final diagnosis.
 Patient management decisions should be made by a healthcare provider and follow current CDC guidelines.
 Results (positive and negative) for influenza should be interpreted with caution.
-If an influenza result is inconsistent with clinical presentation and/or other clinical and epidemiological information, FDA-cleared Influenza NAATs are available for confirmation if clinically indicated.
+If a result is inconsistent with clinical presentation and/or other clinical and epidemiological information, FDA-cleared influenza NAATs are available for confirmation if clinically indicated.

-The Aptima SARS-CoV-2/Flu assay has been designed to minimize the likelihood of false-positive test results.
+The SelfCheck cobas SARS-CoV-2 + Flu Assay has been designed to minimize the likelihood of false-positive test results.
 However, in the event of a false-positive result, risks to individuals could include the following: a recommendation for isolation of the patient, monitoring of household or other close contacts for symptoms, patient isolation that might limit contact with family of friends, limits in the ability to work, delayed diagnosis and treatment for the true infection causing the symptoms, unnecessary prescription of an antiviral medication or other therapy, or other unintended adverse effects.

-What does it mean if the specimen tests negative for influenza viruses?
+What does it mean if the specimen tests negative for influenza A and/or influenza B?

-A negative test result for influenza viruses means that influenza A and/or B RNA was not present in the specimen or the RNA concentration was below the limit of detection.
-However, a negative result does not rule out influenza virus infection and should not be used as the sole basis for treatment or patient management decisions.
+A negative test result for influenza viruses means that influenza A and/or B RNA was not present in the specimen above the limit of detection.
+However, a negative result does not rule out influenza A and/or influenza B infection and should not be used as the sole basis for treatment or patient management decisions.

 When diagnostic testing results are negative, the possibility of a false-negative result should be considered in the context of a patient's recent exposures and the presence of clinical signs and symptoms consistent with influenza.
-The possibility of a false-negative result should especially be considered if the patient's recent exposures or clinical presentation indicate that influenza is likely, and diagnostic test results for other causes of illness (e.g., other respiratory illness) are negative.
-If influenza is still suspected based on exposure history and clinical findings, re-testing should be considered by healthcare providers in consultation with public health authorities.
+The possibility of a false-negative result should especially be considered if the patient's recent exposures or clinical presentation indicate that influenza A and/or influenza B is likely, and diagnostic test results for other causes of illness (e.g., other respiratory illness) are negative.
+If influenza A, and/or influenza B is still suspected based on exposure history and clinical findings, retesting should be considered by healthcare providers in consultation with public health authorities.

 Laboratory test results should always be considered in the context of clinical findings and observations and/or epidemiological data in making a final diagnosis.
 Patient management decisions should be made by a healthcare provider and follow current CDC guidelines.
 Results (positive and negative) for influenza should be interpreted with caution.
-If an influenza result is inconsistent with clinical presentation and/or other clinical and epidemiological information, FDA-cleared Influenza NAATs are available for confirmation if clinically indicated.
+If an influenza result is inconsistent with clinical presentation and/or other clinical or epidemiological information, FDA-cleared influenza NAATs are available for confirmation if clinically indicated.

-Risks to an individual from a false-negative Aptima SARS-CoV-2/Flu assay result for influenza A or B include: delayed or lack of supportive treatment; lack of monitoring of infected patients and their household or other close contacts for symptoms, resulting in increased risk of spread of influenza within the community; or other unintended adverse events.
+Risks to individuals from a false-negative SelfCheck cobas SARS-CoV-2 + Flu Assay result for influenza A and/or influenza B include: delayed or lack of supportive treatment; lack of monitoring of infected patients and their household or other close contacts for symptoms, resulting in increased risk of spread of influenza A and/or influenza B within the community; or other unintended adverse events.

-What does it mean if the specimen tests positive for SARS-CoV-2 and one or both influenza (A and/or B) viruses?
+What does it mean if the specimen tests positive for SARS-CoV-2, influenza A, and/or influenza B viruses?
 Is co-infection possible?